de4db1ff/nyaPass/README.md

 # What is this for?
-A minimalist Password Manager, without the complexity to sync or store states for passwords.
+A minimalist Password Manager, without the complexity to sync and store states for passwords.

-It even works without Internet connection in case you live in North Korea.
+It works without Internet connection in case you live in North Korea.

 And, perhaps more importantly, without a master key.